Looking for Christmas dinner tips for lazy cooks? Stressed out at the prospect of preparing a Christmas Dinner for the family?

 If you don’t have time to prep the spuds ahead of time, my even faster cheat is to use new potatoes for roasting – they don’t need par-boiling OR peeling, and roast in around an hour in a hot oven.

 There’s a time and a place for purity in food, and I’m fairly sure Christmas Day is not that time.
 I always use frozen vegetables (they’re often better quality than fresh, especially when it comes to peas), pre-prepared gravy and if I die without ever having made a bread sauce that doesn’t come from a packet – well, I’m fine with that.
-Which leads me to tip number 4, which is…
+Which leads me to the fourth of my Christmas dinner tips for lazy cooks, which is…

 Using packet gravy?
 I always add a teaspoon of Marmite – it makes the taste a little richer.